atomix/atomix.github.io/user-manual/raft-internals.md

 ![Raft log compaction](http://s21.postimg.org/fvlvlg9lz/Raft_Compaction_New_Page_3.png)

-*This illustration depicts the process of compacting the segmented log by iterating over segments, removing cleaned entries, and combining segments.*
+*This illustration depicts the process of compacting the segmented log by iterating over segments, removing cleaned entries, and combining segments.
+Grey blocks represent entries that have been cleaned but not yet removed from the log.
+Colored blocks represent entries that are still represented in the state machine and have not been cleaned.*

 This compaction model means that Copycat's Raft protocol must be capable of accounting for entries missing from the log.
 When entries are replicated to a follower, each entry is replicated with its index so that the follower can write entries to its own log in the proper sequence.
 Entries that are not present in a server's log or in an *AppendEntries* RPC are simply skipped in the log.
 In order to maintain consistency, it is critical that state machines implement log cleaning correctly.